-We came up with three different scenarios to test Google’s latest software feature.
+We devised three scenarios to test Google’s latest software feature.
 Preserving old film photographs is a common problem and an obvious candidate for our tests.
 We also tested portraits and dimly lit photos to create a secondary setting.
-Finally, we pulled up a bunch of photos without any obvious faces in them to see how the Pixel 7 would fare.
+Finally, we pulled up a bunch of photos without any obvious faces in them.
+Just to see how the Pixel 7 would fare.
 You can take a look at full-resolution image samples in our Google Drive link here.

 Restoring old film scans

 When Google announced Photo Unblur at the Pixel 7 launch event, restoring old film photos was the first thought that sprung to my mind.
 Blame it on the medium, or perhaps just my parents’ less-than-perfect photography skills, but I have a whole bunch of blurry shots on hand.
 I’ve gradually scanned and uploaded them to Google Photos over the years for easy access.
 So, to test out Photo Unblur on the Pixel 7 Pro, I did the obvious and pulled out a film scan of me putting on my best skater-kid expression.

 In this first shot, the Pixel does a remarkable job of cleaning up detail across the board.
 More specifically, it is the face where you spot the maximum amount of reconstruction to pull out more detail.
 Elsewhere, there’s more sharpness and contrast in the clothing.

 In comparison, my manually restored shot has a bit more detail.
 There’s a tradeoff in terms of digital noise and artifacts.
 However, the manual process allows for more granular control over dust, speckles, and color correction, making it a better choice for faded photos and scans.

 Photo Unblur is a fantastic one-click solution to recover lost detail, but could do with better color management tools.